Ivan Kőszegi: Early career

 Ivan Kőszegi first appeared in contemporary records in March 1265, when he participated in the Battle of Isaszeg alongside his father Henry and brother Nicholas.
 During the civil war between Béla IV of Hungary and his son Duke Stephen, Ivan's father was a staunch supporter of the king and led the royal army against the duke.
 However Stephen gained a decisive victory over his father's army, and Henry Kőszegi and his two sons were captured.
 His defeater Pousa Tengerdi presented the fettered prisoner Ivan Kőszegi in the ducal court of Stephen following the clash.
 The Kőszegis were being held as prisoners and after the Battle of Isaszeg, Béla IV was forced to accept the authority of Stephen in the eastern parts of the kingdom.
 On 23 March 1266, father and son confirmed the peace in the Convent of the Blessed Virgin on 'Rabbits' Island and Henry and his two sons, alongside others, were released from captivity.

 Stephen V ascended the Hungarian throne in May 1270, following his father's death.
 In response, the king's sister Anna seized the royal treasury and fled to Bohemia.
 Several magnates and Béla's closest advisors followed her and left Hungary, including Henry Kőszegi, who handed over Kőszeg, Borostyánkő (Bernstein, Austria) and other castles along the western borders to Ottokar II.
 In the same time, Ivan Kőszegi also handed over his "two castles called Sztrigó" (today Štrigova, Croatia), which laid in Zala County, to the Bohamian king.
 Henry and his sons had spent the next two years in exile at Ottokar's court in Prague.
 Their departure caused a war between Hungary and Bohemia, which lasted until the conclusion of an agreement in Pressburg in July 1271.
 According to their treaty, Stephen V promised that he would not assist Ottokar's opponents in Carinthia, and Ottokar II renounced the castles he and his partisans held in Hungary.
 The royal armies soon recaptured Kőszeg, Borostyánkő and other fortresses along the western border of Hungary.
+Ivan Kőszegi was knighted by Ottokar during his exile, according to the Steirische Reimchronik.